wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 compute (multi-core hosts with some RAM) resources.
 This is only possible if an appropriate software infrastructure is provided to use remote resources.
-In this module we just assume that this is the case, and leave the discussion of more details about the software infrastructure for future modules.
+In this module we just assume that this is the case, and leave the discussion of the details of the software infrastructure for future modules.

 ### Example Platform